 Food, glorious food!
 We think about it, talk about it, shop for it, cook it, order it, and (hopefully) enjoy it.
 Between all of that, we wouldn’t blame you if you never stopped to consider various food facts.
 But you should.
 Not only are they fun, but they also help you understand exactly what lands on your plate, its origin, and how your tastes compare to everyone else’s.

 For instance, did you know that only a small fraction of Americans take their coffee black?
 Or that the age-old Italian crowd-pleaser (no, not pizza)—lasagna—actually originated in Greece?
 Or that McDonald’s isn’t the oldest fast-food restaurant?
+Also, what is the difference between club soda and seltzer?
 This smorgasbord of food facts trivia is certain to beef up your knowledge about a vast topic so many of us are passionate about.
 Read on for more surprising food facts—and a few weird ones—that will up your trivia game.

 1. Bananas are technically berries